SALARY & BENEFITS

 Moonlighting

-Residents can start moonlighting in their 4th year, if they are in good-standing.
+Residents can start external moonlighting in their 4th year and internal moonlighting in their 3rd year, if they are in good standing.

 Parking/Transport

-Denver Health employees can sign up for an EcoPass at no cost, which is valid for unlimited rides on all RTD Denver Busses and light rail services, including the light rail line to the airport..
+• As Denver Health employees, residents receive a free EcoPass, which is valid for unlimited rides on all RTD Denver busses and light rail services, including the light rail line to the airport.

 Health Insurance

-Denver Health offers 3 health insurance plans with different levels of coverage and treatment options.
-Each plan includes dental, and a $350 vision reimbursement every 2 years.
-Additional vision insurance is available for purchase at low cost.
+Denver Health offers three health insurance plans with different levels of coverage and treatment options.
+Additional supplemental dental and vision insurance is available for purchase at low cost.

-For a single person on the Denver Medical Care HMO (base level) the premiums are $67.36 per month.
-For an employee, their spouse, and children, the top tier plan is $514.48 a month.
+For a single person on the 2024 Denver Medical Care HMO (base level) the premiums are $46.74 per biweekly pay period.
+For an employee, their spouse, and children, the same plan is $137.85 per pay period.
+Please see the enrollment guide below for more information.

 Retirement Plan

 Denver Health employees do not pay into Social Security.
-Employees are required to contribute 6.2% of their eligible pay, and Denver Health contributes 6% into a 401(a) account through Fidelity Investments.
-Denver Health matches voluntary contributions to a 457(b) account up to 3.5%.
+Instead, employees are required to contribute 6.2% of their eligible pay into a 401(a) investment account through Fidelity Investments, with Denver Health contributing an additional amount consisting of 6% of their eligible pay.
+Employees are also able to contribute up to $22,500 into a 457(b) account, with Denver Health matching these voluntary contributions up to 3.5% of your annual pay.